SFKia539/my-website/README.md

 - **Deploying** the site when ready.

 Feel free to modify the instructions further to match your project's specifics!
 Let me know if you need any more assistance.

+# Images

+For my website i only used images that Gemini created.